dropwizard/dropwizard/docs/source/manual/core.rst

     This behavior overlaps in many ways with the new :ref:`man-core-health` functionality.
-If you wish to disable the admin health servlet, a new flag was introduced into the health check configuration :re:`man-configuration-healthchecks` to allow disabling it.
+If you wish to disable the admin health servlet, a new flag was introduced into the health check configuration :ref:`man-configuration-healthchecks` to allow disabling it.

 All Dropwizard applications ship with the ``deadlocks`` health check installed by default, which uses